shreyask-1/trading-bot/README.md

 - **Operator controls**: `MANUAL_BUY_KILL_SWITCH=true` blocks new buys while protective sells continue; `SHADOW_MODE=true` evaluates and logs buys to `logs/shadow_trades.jsonl` without submitting them.
-- **Stagnation exits and reports**: bot-attributed positions that exceed the holding-time/progress limits are exited, while `logs/daily_report.csv` and `logs/weekly_report.csv` identify the symbols, setups, and engines causing realized losses.
+- **Stagnation exits and reports**: every position that exceeds the holding-time/progress limits is eligible for the same exit rules, while `logs/daily_report.csv` and `logs/weekly_report.csv` identify the symbols, setups, and engines causing realized losses.
+Non-protective stagnation exits are capped per run with `STAGNATION_MAX_EXITS_PER_RUN`.
+- **Reconciliation drift handling**: an unexplained reduction of a bot-created position is recorded once as `ACCOUNT DRIFT` and adopted in the ledger;
+  unexplained increases remain `FOREIGN ACTIVITY` alerts.
+This prevents a broker liquidation or missing sell-fill record from generating a false second-trader alarm forever.
 - **Better news filtering** (`NEWS_MIN_SCORE_TO_CONSIDER`, default 5): every
   article is scored 0-10; only the important ones (earnings beats, partnerships, upgrades) reach Gemini.
 Interviews and filler don't.